 - There is also a fat pad in the ball of your feet.

 - Fat pads in these two regions are necessary to cushion your heel strikes and push off.

-- It is possible for this fat pad to degenerate over time and due to age and overuse.
+- This fat pad can degenerate over time and due to age and overuse.

-- It will feel like you are walking on bone.
+- It will feel like you are walking on a bone.

-- Surgical options include fat pad augmentation surgery to restore cushion to your heel.
+- Surgical options include fat pad augmentation surgery to restore the cushion to your heel.

 - Also known as Foot Fat Pad Syndrome.

 - Pain under the heel while walking barefoot on a hard surface.

 - Pain under the metatarsal heads when walking on a hard surface.